|ARC OF THE COMET

 TO THE WATERS AND THE WILD

-Greg Fields’s second novel is scheduled for release in October, and will be available for preorders in August.
+Greg Fields’s second novel is scheduled for release in 2019.
 From the quiet farmlands in the south of Ireland during the Irish Rebellion and spanning to today’s complexities, To the Waters and the Wild explores themes of alienation, exile and redemption.

 Excerpts can be found under Books.